tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: introduce verbose and brief commands
 - TBD: find a good use for TravelResult !!
 - TBD: at end of story-driven updates, elim "##" error messages in error()
+- IDEA: maybe the hedgehog should act differently once you get & wear the crown?

 *** future story / puzzle ideas ***